-Usability testing is one of the staple methods in a user researchers toolkit.
+Usability testing is one of the staple methods in a user researcher and UX designer's toolkit.
 It can support a multitude of organizational goals, from learning how users interact with the product to surfacing where bugs and complicated friction points are hiding.